Brown-University-Library/bell/README.md

 - match metadata accession-numbers to pid #1
     - foundation/acc_num_to_pid.py
     - end result: `e__accession_number_to_pid_dict.json` file containing a dict of accession-numbers-to-pids.
-    - accession-numbers without pids imply creation of a new metadata-only object (which may gain an associated image below)
+    - accession-numbers without pids imply creation of a new metadata-only object (which may gain an associated image later)
     - accession-numbers with pids imply checking to see if fedora metadata needs to be updated
+    - status: done 2016-04-29; shows c.
+160 accession-numbers without pids
-    - status: done 2016-04-29
+    - status: done again 2016-05-09 after metadata-only ingest; shows, appropriately, no accession-numbers without pids.

 - make metadata-only list
     - tasks/metadata.run_metadata_only_lister()